amassivus/jism-progressive-engine/README.md

 You should have received a copy of the GNU Affero General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

-# jism-progressive-engine

-jism progressive engine is about hardware framework for control of your own product